g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 * 0.0.0.0/0               172.16.3.10                  100        I

 ```
-Here, we are advertising the local route, of the IRB interface.
-If you are following the tought, you know here that we have a problem.
+Here we are cleanly advertising the local route of the IRB interface.
+If you are following the architecture, you know we still have one missing piece across the core.

-Let's check the global RIB now:
+Let's check the global RIB as well:
 ```
 root@R3> show route advertising-protocol bgp 172.16.3.14